 \Standard deviation is a measure of the dispersion of a set of data from its mean and is used as a measure of risk.
-The higher the variation in a product's returns, the greater its standard deviation.
+The higher the variation in a product's return, the greater its standard deviation.
 Therefore, lower standard deviation is generally preferable.

-Source: Global Financial Data (GFD), as of 17/01/2023.
-5- and 30-year rolling returns, 31/12/1969 - 31/12/2022.
-Equity return based on GFD's World Return Index and is converted to Australian dollars.
-Fixed interest return based on Global Financial Data's Global Total Return Government Bond Index and is converted to Australian dollars.
+Source: Global Financial Data, as of 19/01/2023.
+5- and 30-year rolling returns from 31/12/1925 - 31/12/2022.
+Equity return based on GFD's World Return Index and is converted to Canadian dollars.
+The World Return Index is based upon GFD calculations of total returns before 1970.
+These are estimates by GFD to calculate the values of the World Index before 1970 and are not official values.
+GFD used specified weightings to calculate total returns for the World Index through 1969 and official daily data from 1970 on.
+Fixed Income return based on GFD's Global Total Return Government Bond Index and is converted to Canadian dollars.

 The value of investments and the income from them will fluctuate with world financial markets and international currency exchange rates.